celerity/celerity-runtime/docs/pitfalls.md

 });
 ```

+> Out-of-bounds accesses can be detected at runtime by enabling the
+> `CELERITY_ACCESSOR_BOUNDARY_CHECK` CMake option at the cost of some runtime
+> overhead (enabled by default in debug builds).

+### Overlapping Writes

-> Range mappers for `write_only` or `read_write` accessors must never produce overlapping buffer
+Range mappers for `write_only` or `read_write` accessors must never produce overlapping buffer
-> ranges for non-overlapping chunks of the iteration space.
-This means that none of the `all`,
+ranges for non-overlapping chunks of the iteration space.
-> `fixed`, `neighborhood` or `slice` built-in range mappers can be used for a writing access
-> (unless the kernel only operates on a single work item).

 A likely beginner mistake is to violate the second constraint when implementing a **stencil code**.
 The first intuition might be to operate on a single buffer using a `read_write` accessor together